maarten-pennings/howto/c64chars/readme.md

 If you are still not convinced, have a look at the keyboard.
-The G and H can be used with the Commodore shift key to give a thin (1 pixel) or thicker (2 pixel) vertical bar.
-In practice, the G gives glyph 0x65 and H gives character 0x74.
+The G and H can be used with the Commodore shift key to give a thin (1 pixel) or thicker (2 pixel) vertical bar as shown on the key caps.
+In practice, the G gives glyph 0x65 and H gives glyph 0x74.
-On VIC-20 these are 1 and 2 pixels wide but on the C64 both are 2 pixels wide.
+On VIC-20 these are indeed 1 and 2 pixels wide but on the C64 both are 2 pixels wide.

 ![cbm-G and cbm-H](cbm-G-H.jpg)

 Similarly, the N and M can be used with the Commodore shift key to give a thick (2 pixel) or thin (1 pixel) vertical bar.
+Also this is depicted on the key caps.
-In practice, the N gives glyph 0x6A and M gives character 0x67.
+In practice, the N gives glyph 0x6A and M gives glyph 0x67.
 On VIC-20 these are 2 and 1 pixels wide but on the C64 both are 2 pixels wide.

 ![cbm-N and cbm-M](cbm-N-M.jpg)

-It is harder to see, but similar for shift-star and shift-C respectively shift-minus and shift-B
+It is harder to see on the key caps, but similar situation for shift-star and shift-C respectively shift-minus and shift-B

 ![shift star, C, minus, and B](shift_star_C_min_B.jpg)

+Conclusion: the C64 duplicate glyphs are a result of the "double pixel policy".

 ## Reverse video error